Suspected gas explosions rock towns near Boston, forcing evacuations

-BOSTON (Reuters) - Dozens of explosions and fires rocked city blocks across several communities north of Boston on Thursday, prompting evacuations of numerous neighbourhoods where gas odours were present, Massachusetts state police reported.
+BOSTON (Reuters) - Dozens of explosions and fires rocked a wide area across several communities north of Boston on Thursday, prompting evacuations of numerous neighbourhoods where gas odours were present, Massachusetts state police reported.

+Boston television station WCVB-TV reported multiple injuries from more than 60 explosions across the area, and said that the local power company had shut off electricity to the affected communities.
+The town of Andover said in a statement that at least three people had been injured.

+State police put the tally of fires and explosions at 39 and said the number was expected to grow.

-The state police bulletins on Twitter said it was too soon to speculate about a cause, but local media reports cited the possible rupture of a gas line.
+Authorities said nothing to indicate any foul play was suspected.
+Local media reports cited the possible rupture of a gas line.
 The first explosion was triggered by an overpressurised gas line, WBZ News reported.

 “We are asking everybody with gas in their homes to leave their homes until further notice,” North Andover town manager Andrew Maylor told one local television station.